NTK-DFL: Enhancing Decentralized Federated Learning in Heterogeneous Settings via Neural Tangent Kernel: Proposed Method: NTK-Based Decentralized Federated Learning

-Lastly, while memory efficiency is not the primary focus of this paper, we briefly note a technique to address potential memory constraints in NTK-DFL implementations.
+Lastly, while communication overhead and memory efficiency are not the primary focus of this paper, we briefly note a technique to address potential memory constraints in NTK-DFL implementations.
 For scenarios involving dense networks or large datasets, we introduce Jacobian batching.
-This approach allows clients to process their local datasets in smaller batches, reducing memory complexity from $O(N_i d_2 d)$ to $O(N_i d_2 d/m)$, where $m$ is the number of batches.
-Clients compute and transmit Jacobians for each batch separately, evolving their weights multiple times per communication round.
-This complexity reduction allows clients to connect in a denser network for the same memory cost.
+This approach allows clients to process their local datasets in smaller batches, reducing memory complexity from $O(N_i d_2 d)$ to $O(N_i d_2 d/m_1)$, where $m_1$ is the number of batches. {We also study communication efficiency, where NTK-DFL is resilient to compression measures such as top-$k$ sparsification and random projections.
+This enables significant reductions in communication costs without significantly compromising convergence.} A thorough discussion of overhead can be found in Appendices~\ref{appendix:tradeoffs} and~\ref{appendix:mitigation}.
+We also provide results on a reconstruction attack performed using client Jacobians in Appendix~\ref{appendix:recon-attack}.